kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Actually implement the activity card content.
-There's nothing there!
 - [ ] Fixit: Accordion Item error
 - [ ] Replace stores with runes
 - [ ] Ensure context API where reactivity is expected is using runes